 Stuffed Peppers with Italian Sausage and Ground Beef (Video)

-This recipe makes six peppers, and when I was teaching school these low-carb stuffed peppers were just the type of thing I’d make for Weekend Food Prep and keep in the freezer to take for lunch, so even if you’re only cooking for one or two people I recommend making the whole recipe and freezing some or just eating them a few times during the week!
+This recipe makes six peppers, and when I was teaching school these low-carb stuffed peppers were just the type of thing I’d make for Weekend Food Prep and keep in the freezer to take for lunch over and over!
+So even if you’re only cooking for one or two people I recommend making the whole recipe and freezing some or just eating them a few times during the week!
 And if you haven’t tried this Kalyn’s Kitchen favorite recipe yet, I hope you enjoy!

 - red or green bell peppers, or a mixture of colors